-- North Carolina taxpayers spend MILLIONS of $ on testing that has minimal or no value for our children – the funding should go toward assessments that give a better return on investment.
+- North Carolina taxpayers spend MILLIONS of DOLLARS on testing that has minimal or no value for our children – the funding should go toward assessments that give a better return on investment.

 - Children are taking more standardized tests than ever before in the history of the public school system.
 Gathering data was originally supposed to show districts *how* to improve student outcome.
 Yet as testing has expanded over the last 25 years, most measures of student achievement indicate a decline in overall academic success and career readiness.

 - With more student testing, teachers devote less time to teaching.
 In addition, the curriculum has significantly narrowed to focus on the material that appears on the standardized tests.
 “TEACHING THE TEST” stifles teacher creativity, their ability to reach individual students, and the appeal of teaching as a profession.